santiago-guangatal/Bank-Product-Subscription-Prediction/README.md

 # Bank Marketing Prediction (LightGBM + Logistic Regression)

-This project builds a machine learning pipeline to predict whether a customer will subscribe to a term deposit based on the **Bank Marketing dataset**.
+This project builds a machine learning pipeline to predict whether a customer will subscribe to a term deposit based on the **[Bank Marketing Dataset on Kaggle](https://www.kaggle.com/competitions/playground-series-s5e8/data)**.

 It combines **feature engineering (FE)**, **LightGBM leaf encoding**, and a **logistic regression classifier**, with hyperparameter optimization using **Optuna**.